 Following more than two years of collaboration, many of the CAC members and Weston Associates have arrived at a compromise that would preserve the Mission School as the centerpiece of a new residential development.
 According to the present scheme, the school will be preserved and rehabilitated for residential occupancy.
 The convent will be demolished and replaced by an eleven story tower, also outfitted with residential units.
 St. Alphonsus Hall will be demolished to accommodate a fourteen story residential tower.
-Underground parking in the shape of a U will skirt the Mission School, and surface parking will be provided behind it.
+Underground parking in the shape of a U will skirt the Mission School.
+The boiler house will be demolished for surface parking behind the Mission School.